LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module1/lab1.rst.txt

 - ``restjavad``
 - ``restnoded``

-``restjavad`` presents the F5 iControl REST API, the interface to BIG-IP devices and the iWorkflow platform.
+``restjavad`` presents the F5 iControl REST API, the interface to BIG-IP platform.

 ``restnoded`` presents services for developing iControl LX extensions, in addition to acting as the interface to ``restjavad`` and the iControl REST API.